-A Phase 1 study (NCT02633709) investigating the safety, tolerability, pharmacokinetics (how the drug moves in the body), and pharmacodynamics (the drug’s effect in the body) of increasing doses of RG7916 in healthy volunteers was completed in August 2016.
-The study’s goal was to assess RG7916’s safety and tolerability in these volunteers, with data collected helping to determine the optimal dose for people with SMA.
+A Phase 1 study (NCT02633709) investigating the safety, tolerability, pharmacokinetics (how a therapy moves in the body), and pharmacodynamics (the therapy’s effect in the body) of increasing doses of RG7916 in healthy volunteers was completed in August 2016.
+The goal of the study was to collect data that will help determine the optimal dose of the therapy to be used in people with SMA.

-The study will be divided into two parts.
-The first part will be exploratory, where participants will receive multiple ascending doses of RG7916, administered orally once daily for four weeks followed by an open-label extension phase.
+FIREFISH (NCT02913482) is evaluating the effectiveness of RG7916 in infants with SMA type 1.
+The study is divided into two parts.
+The first part is exploratory, with participants receiving multiple ascending doses of RG7916 administered orally once daily for four weeks, followed by an open-label extension phase.

-The second part will be confirmatory, where participants will receive RG7916 administered orally at the maximum tolerated dose of the first part, with treatments continuing up to 24 months.
-The primary endpoint will be the percentage of infants who are able to sit without support at 12 months, and secondary endpoints will range from the percentage of participants with adverse events to blood biomarkers and a number of milestones related to child development.
+The second part is confirmatory, where participants receive RG7916 administered orally at the maximum tolerated dose identified in Part 1, with treatment continuing for up to 24 months.
+The primary endpoint is the percentage of infants who are able to sit without support at 12 months.
+Secondary endpoints include the percentage of infants who experience adverse events and changes in blood biomarkers, and the assessment of a number of milestones related to child development.
 The estimated primary completion date of the trial is April 2019.

-The second group will include children ages 2-11 who will follow the same treatment as the former group.
-The primary endpoint will be the change in the total motor function after 12 months, and the secondary endpoint will include blood biomarkers and measures in different motor functions.
+The second group includes children (ages 2-11 years) who are also randomized to receive either RG7916 or placebo and follow the same treatment schedule as the adult/adolescent group.
+The primary endpoint for both age groups is the change in total motor function after 12 months.
+Secondary endpoints include changes in blood biomarkers and measures of different motor functions.
 The estimated primary completion date of this trial is April 2019.

-A Phase 2 study called Jewelfish (NCT03032172) evaluating RG7916 in adults and children with SMA is currently recruiting participants.
-Participants will receive multiple doses of RG7916 orally once daily for 24 months.
-Primary endpoints will be the percentage of participants with adverse or serious events, with suicidal ideation or behaviors, and with clinically significant changes in ophthalmological assessments and blood biomarkers.
+JEWELFISH (NCT03032172) is an open-label study that evaluates the safety and tolerability of RG7916 in adults and children with SMA.
+All participants receive multiple doses of RG7916 once daily for 24 months.
+Primary endpoints are the percentage of participants who experience adverse or serious events, or suicidal ideation or behaviors, or clinically significant changes in blood biomarkers.
 The estimated primary completion date of this trial is January 2020.

-In January 2017, PTC announced that RG7916 was granted orphan drug status from the U.S. Food and Administration (FDA).
-The purpose of this designation is to promote the development of drugs that may help patients of rare diseases.
-The benefits to pharmaceutical companies of this designation include grant funding opportunities, clinical trial cost and tax advantages, FDA user-fee benefits, FDA guidance during the drug approval process.
+In January 2017, PTC announced that RG7916 was granted orphan drug status by the U.S. Food and Administration (FDA).
+The purpose of this designation is to promote the development of drugs that may help patients with rare diseases.
+The benefits to pharmaceutical companies of this designation include grant funding opportunities, clinical trial cost and tax advantages, FDA user-fee benefits, and FDA guidance during the drug approval process.

-Along with RG7916, another drug, RG7800, was also under development for the treatment of SMA.
-That drug was in a Phase 1 clinical trial (NCT02240355, known as MOONFISH) but it was terminated after an unexpected toxicology finding was identified in an animal study exploring long-term treatment.
+Along with RG7916, another therapy, RG7800, was also under development for the treatment of SMA.
+That therapy was in Phase 1 clinical trial (NCT02240355, called MOONFISH), but it was terminated after an unexpected toxicology finding was identified in an animal study exploring the effects of long-term treatment.